Anatomy & Background

 The Anterior Cruciate Ligament is crucial because it is one of the primary stabilizers of the knee joint.
 It is attached to the back of the femur (thigh bone) and runs to the front of the tibia (lower leg).
 The ACL prevents the tibia from sliding forward on the femur and limits the knee’s rotational movement.

 An ACL injury can range from a partial to a complete tear.
 If the ACL is torn, the stability of the knee is put in jeopardy.
 The loss of the ACL will result in a sliding forward and twisting movement of the tibia over the femur, which can be extremely painful.
 This movement can produce increased friction on the meniscus and cartilage in the joint.
 ACL tears occur more often in women than in men.
 Adults typically tear the ACL mid-ligament.
 Tears in children may result in a piece of the leg bone tearing off with the ligament intact where it is inserted onto the bone.

 Anterior Cruciate Insufficiency

-When the ACL is partially or completely torn the stability of the knee may be compromised; also known as an ACL Insufficiency.
+When the ACL is partially or completely torn, the knee’s stability may be compromised; also known as an ACL Insufficiency.
 ACL Insufficiency may also cause excessive sliding forward and twisting movement of the tibia on the femur.
 This may result in an increased amount of friction on the meniscus and cartilage of the knee.
-Individuals with an ACL Insufficiency may be more likely to experience meniscus and cartilage damage after the original ACL injury, especially when the individual participates in sports or other activities that involve strenuous movements on the knee joint.
+Individuals with an ACL Insufficiency may be more likely to experience meniscus and cartilage damage after the original ACL injury, mainly when the individual participates in sports or other activities that involve strenuous movements on the knee joint.